nghttp2/nghttp2/doc/nghttpx.1.rst

     Disable HTTP/2 server push.
 Server push is supported by default mode and HTTP/2  frontend via Link header field.
-    It is  also supported if  both frontend and  backend are HTTP/2 (which implies  :option:`--http2-bridge` or :option:`\--client` mode).
+    It is  also supported if  both frontend and  backend are HTTP/2 in default mode.
 In  this case, server push from backend session is relayed  to frontend, and server push via Link header field  is also supported.
-HTTP SPDY frontend  does not support server push.
+SPDY frontend does not support server push.

 Mode